mistweaverco/kulala.nvim/docs/docs/usage/authentication.md

 ## AWS Signature V4

+Amazon Web Services (AWS) Signature version 4 is a protocol for authenticating requests to AWS services.

 AWS Signature version 4 authenticates requests to AWS services.
 To use it you need to set the Authorization header schema to AWS and provide your AWS credentials separated by spaces:

 ```plaintext
 <access-key-id>: AWS Access Key Id